United Mission to Nepal

-Lindell said of the foundation of UMN as "the mistakes seen in India and other countries resulting from competition and independent action by denominational and separate organisations should not be repeated in Nepal."
+Lindell said of the foundation of United Mission to Nepal as "the mistakes seen in India and other countries resulting from competition and independent action by denominational and separate organisations should not be repeated in Nepal."
 (1979:143) Methodist Bishop J.W.
-Pickett circulated an invitation letter from HMGN to other missions associated with the NBF in conjunction with the National Christian Council (NCC) of India with a view to "establishing a Christian mission in Nepal on the widest possible cooperative basis, a combined interdenominational and international approach."
-(Lindell 1979:144) The NCC endorsed this and the United Christian Mission to Nepal was founded in Nagpur in March 1954.
+Pickett circulated an invitation letter from Home Minister of the Nepalese government to other missions associated with the NBF in conjunction with the National Christian Council of India with a view to "establishing a Christian mission in Nepal on the widest possible cooperative basis, a combined interdenominational and international approach."
+(Lindell 1979:144) The National Christian Council endorsed this and the United Christian Mission to Nepal was founded in Nagpur in March 1954.